 minikube start

-After you run this command, Minikube starts a virtual machine.
-A cluster will automatically run in it.
-To interact with Kubernetes, you can use the Kubernetes commandline.
-To find out if it is installed, use the following terminal command:
+After executing this command, Minikube starts a virtual machine.
+A cluster runs automatically within it.
+To interact with Kubernetes, you can use the Kubernetes command line.
+To check if it’s installed, use the following terminal command:

 kubectl version